#Access Control

 When creating a grant with --with-grant-option, the grantee can re-grant that same access to others:

-Alice can now grant read and write on work.projects to other users.
+Alice can now grant read and create on work.projects to other users.

 Each tree path can have at most one owner.
 The owner has implicit admin access to that path and all descendants.